MP568C USER MANUAL

 The behaviour of Colours may vary depending on settings and configuration.
 Colour Modules from a different manufacturer may behave differently when compared to HRK Colour Modules.
 All HRK Colour Modules are compatible with DIYRE Colour Module Format.

 Improper use of the MP568C may create unwanted results, such as noise or audible distortions.
-User should learn the basics of acoustic engineering before use of any professional studio equipment.
+User should learn the basics of audio engineering before use of any professional studio equipment.

 1. Set the GAIN Knob to a minimum (max left)